AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-administrators-developers.md

 For more information see [Connect to Campaign with the client console](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/connect){{target="_blank"}}.

-2. Undertand the Campaign v8 Architecture
+### 2. Understand the Campaign v8 Architecture

-See [Get Started with Campaign architecture](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/architecture){{target="_blank"}} to understand the Campaign architecture before starting to structure and organize you instance
+See [Get Started with Campaign architecture](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/architecture){{target="_blank"}} to understand the Campaign architecture before starting to structure and organize your instance

 ## Configure your instance